84adam/winscout/README.md

 - drive fragmentation percentage
 - network interfaces
 - ping & tracert times to localhost and google.com
 - OPTIONAL: `sfc /verifynow` checks for damaged system files.
-This takes a long time to run.
-Uncomment to run if desired.
+Takes a long time to run; uncomment in `winscout-main.bat` to run.

 [Tested on Microsoft Windows Version 10.0.17134.885.]